capital-american/Capital-American-Shaman/src/pages/products/delta-8-cbn-gummies-comfortably-numb-3chi.md

 ---
 templateKey: product-post
-title: Delta 8 + CBN Gummies Comfortably Numb - 3Chi
+title: 3CHI True Strains Gummies – Comfortably Numb 64mg
-date: 2022-11-19T20:34:19.391Z
+date: 2024-02-16T21:49:39.840Z
 category:
   - Delta 8
-image: /img/3chi-d8-comfortably-numb-gummies.jpg
+image: /img/3chi-comfortably-numb-true-strains-gummies.png
-amount: 29.99
+amount: 39.99
 tags:
   - Products
+  - Delta 8
+  - CBN
+  - Edible
 ---
-**Brand: 3CHI**

-Comfortably Numb gummies are infused at a potent 1:1 blend of Delta 8 THC and CBN at 25mg combined (12.5mg each) in each gummy as well as added CBC for maximum effects.
-Thes gummies come in packs of 16 (400mg total).
+# **A﻿bout 3CHI Comfortably Numb Gummies**

+Ease into a state of Comfortably Numb.

+These 64mg Indica gummies are designed for deep relaxation and tranquility.
+Ideal for evening use, they help soothe your senses and calm your mind, leading you to a place of peaceful contentment.

+**Cannabinoids:** CBN, Delta 8 THC, CBC, CBD, Delta 4(8), Delta 8-ISO, Delta 11 THC, Delta 8 THCv, CBG, CBT, Delta 9 THCv

 CBN helps to tame the energetic aspects of Delta 8 THC to bring an extremely comfortable and calming body-focused feeling.
 This blend is perfect for peaceful relief and taking it easy.

-These Comfortably Numb gummies taste like normal gummies, there is no hemp taste.
-They are flavorful and downright delicious.

-# 3CHI Comfortably Numb Gummies

-**Procuct Description:**

-Total-Content Per Pack: 200mg (100 mg Delta 8:100 mg CBN) or 400mg (200 mg Delta 8:200 mg CBN)

-Content Per Gummy: 25mg (12.5 mg Delta 8:12.5 mg CBN) Gummies per Pack: 8 or 16

-Container: Resealable mylar bags

-Ingredients:Glucose Syrup, Sugar, Distilled Water, Pectin, Natural and Artificial Flavors, Natural and Artificial Colors, Citric Acid, Hemp Oil, Sodium Citrate

-Extraction Material: Hemp

-∆9THC Content: None detected

-For more information on CBN and how it works look [here.](https://capitalamericanshaman.com/blog/what-is-cbn-oil-and-how-can-it-help/)

-For a little more information on Delta 8 look[ here.](https://capitalamericanshaman.com/blog/delta-8/)
+**This version of Comfortably Numb gummies is double the potency of the original Comfortably Numb gummies.
+If you are converting from the classic gummies, take half the dose you normally take of the originals.**

+*2﻿0 gummies per package*

+*64mg total cannabinoids per gummy*

+*1﻿280mg total per package*

+*Potent & long-lasting*

+*Vegan & cruelty-free*

+*Derived from USA-grown hemp*

+*Farm Bill Compliant: <0.3% Delta 9 THC*

+.

 <br>